 Unless you’re very unhappy, stick to what you always buy.

-My Note: this is a great suggestion.
-Steve Jobs uses the same clothes not to waste time.
+This is a great suggestion.
+Steve Jobs, for example, used to wear the same clothes not to waste time.

 - Set rules